mbdmedrano1128/temp-humid-esp32/README.md

 # 🌡️ Temp and Humid Sensor Using ESP32

 This project is a simple demonstration of how to acquire temperature and humidity sensor readings using the ESP-IDF framework and display the data through serial logs.
-It's great for beginners learning embedded development with the ESP32 and environmental sensors.

 ---